Polynomial-Time Classical Simulation of Noisy Quantum Circuits with Naturally Fault-Tolerant Gates: Main Results

 \subsection{Computing the Runtime}

 Now, we have the ingredients to prove the main theorem.

 \begin{proof} (Proof of \cref{theorem:main} and \cref{corollary:monte-carlo}) Without geometric locality, we assume there is one connected component $L_1$ with all qubits.
 By examining \cref{corollary:runtime_component}, one can see that when $d > O(\gamma^{-1}\log n)$, the expected runtime is polynomial in $n$.
 This proves the first part of \cref{theorem:main}.
-For the geometrically local case, when $d > d_{local}^*$, we can compute the expected runtime $T$ of our algorithm as a whole, using linearity of expectation, as follows.
+For the geometrically local case, we `split' the noise channels into two parts of strength roughly $~\gamma/2$.
+More specifically, define $\gamma' = 1-\sqrt{1-\gamma}$, and replace each noise depolarizing noise channel of strength $\gamma$ with two consecutive independent depolarizing channels of strength $\gamma'$.
+We use one set of these noise channels to induce percolation into small components, and another set of these noise channels to decay the number of surviving Pauli operators within each component.
+When $d > d_{local}^*$ (where $d_{local}^*$ is defined for $\gamma'$ rather than $\gamma$ \footnote{Abusing notation, we refer to this threshold as $d_{local}^*$ as well since it has the same asymptotic scaling.}), we can compute the expected runtime $T$ of our algorithm as a whole, using linearity of expectation, as follows.

-where we have obtained \cref{eq:use_lambert_bound} by noting that $3(2d)^D(1-\gamma)^d < 1/3$ when $d > d_{local}^*$ and $D \geq 1$ using \cref{eq:lambert_bound} proved in \cref{appendix:runtime}.
+where we have obtained \cref{eq:use_lambert_bound} by noting that $3(2d)^D(1-\gamma')^d < 1/3$ when $d > d_{local}^*$ and $D \geq 1$ using \cref{eq:lambert_bound} proved in \cref{appendix:runtime}.
 The second to last inequality uses the geometric sum equation, and the final inequality uses the fact that $e^{-a} \leq 1-\frac{a}{2}$ for $a \leq 1/2$. \cref{lemma:correctness} tells us that the sampling algorithm is exact, and together with our bounds on expected runtime, this completes the proof of the theorem.

 We now prove \cref{corollary:monte-carlo}, which is the version of the algorithm more likely to be implemented in practice.
 By Markov's inequality, the runtime will exceed $\epsilon^{-1}E[T]$ with probability $< \epsilon$ over the possible error configurations.
 We can check whether such an adversarial error configuration is sampled at Step \ref{step:7} of Algorithm \ref{alg:1} (i.e. if $|\langle G_j \rangle|$ is too large).
 If this occurs, we can stop the algorithm and output a random bit string.
 The TVD error incurred in this case is at most $1$, which means the expected TVD error (when the expectation is taken over possible error configurations) is bounded by $\epsilon$.
 By standard arguments, this means the resultant distribution $q_{\tilde{\mc C}}$ $\epsilon$-approximates $p_{\tilde{\mc C}}$ in total variation distance \footnote{See \cite{rajakumar_polynomial-time_2024}, corollary 23, for a more explicit proof}. \end{proof}